PrivSec-dev/privsec.dev/content/posts/macos/macOS Security Overview/index.md

 ## Gatekeeper

-[Gatekeeper](https://support.apple.com/guide/security/gatekeeper-and-runtime-protection-sec5599b66df/web) is meant to warn you about running apps that aren't notarized, however it relies on the quarantine attribute being added which won't work on filesystems that don't support it like FAT32.
-Gatekeeper shouldn't be relied on since it doesn't cover all software and there are ways of bypassing it.
+[Gatekeeper](https://support.apple.com/guide/security/gatekeeper-and-runtime-protection-sec5599b66df/web) is a security protection which serves two purposes:
+- To warn the user about apps that aren't notarized.
+- To notify the user that you are running an app downloaded outside of the App Store the first time you run it.

 Notarization is a process by which app developers submit their app to Apple to scan for malware and ensure it meets certain requirements.
 Among these are that it is signed with a key provided by Apple to the developer and that the Hardened Runtime is enabled.
 Gatekeeper also prevents the loading of unwanted plugins with benign apps by opening apps from randomized, read-only locations.

-The Gatekeeper warning can be easily bypassed by going to **Privacy & Security** in the settings and clicking open.
+Warnings about notarization can be dismissed by going to **Privacy & Security** in the settings and clicking open.

-You can change [Gatekeeper settings](https://support.apple.com/en-us/102445) to only allow apps downloaded from the App Store if you choose.
-It will still be bypassable but it will stop apps from being run that aren't from the App Store without you explicitly allowing it.
+To prompt the user that they are running an app downloaded outside of the app store for the first time, Gatekeeper checks for the quarantine extended attribute.
+This attribute, however, requires filesystem support and the tool used to download the application to set it.
+As such, it is trivially bypassable and **should not be relied upon**.
+For example, Gatekeeper will not prompt a user if they try to run an app for the first time on a FAT32 flash drive.

+Another thing to note is that when changed to [only allow apps downloaded from the App Store](https://support.apple.com/en-us/102445), Gatekeeper will not warn you about apps that have been previously launched on the system and is still bypassable.

-## Apps vs Other Executables
+## Other Executables

-Gatekeeper, the App Sandbox, and the Hardened Runtime only apply to apps and not other types of executable files, so when installing non-apps, you should be extremely careful.
-If possible, avoid installing non-app software altogether or install it in a virtual machine.
+Gatekeeper, the App Sandbox, and the Hardened Runtime only apply to apps (packaged with the .app extension) and not other types of executables.
+They also do not apply to CLI utils shipped inside an app if you invoke them directly using the terminal.

+## Command Line Tools

+If you need developer tools like Python and git, you can install Xcode and get them with automatic updates without having to install any third-party software.
+Alternatively, you can use the command `xcode-select --install` to install the tools without Xcode.

+This adds a lot of attack surface to your machine, so it's best to avoid installing developer tools unless you absolutely need them.

 ## TCC

 macOS has permissions that apply to all software across the system, called Transparency, Consent and Control (TCC).
 These can be found under [Privacy & Security](https://support.apple.com/guide/mac-help/change-privacy-security-settings-on-mac-mchl211c911f/mac) in the Settings.

 The Downloads, Desktop, Documents, Movies, Music, and Pictures folders for each user in particular are protected by permissions and thus are more secure than other places you might save your files.
 Consider using these folders for particularly sensitive data.

-Be very careful about granting permissions even to default macOS apps since it might have unintended consequences.
-For example, granting the Terminal full disk access can allow unsandboxed apps to cause it to run commands by tampering with the `~/.zshrc` file which is executed by the Terminal every time it opens.

 TCC doesn't have temporary permissions, so it can be useful to reset all premissions for an app at once.
 To do this, first find the app's bundle ID by running the command: